mcibique/vue-testing-examples/README.md

 </my-checkbox-list>
 ```

-... where `my-checkbox-list` is a wrapper providing an API for `my-checkbox`es to tell the list they are checked or not, and the `my-checkbox-list-status` is a component for displaying nice message to the user how many checkboxes have already been checked, e.g. `"2 out of 3 item(s) have been selected."`
+Where `my-checkbox-list` is a wrapper providing an API for `my-checkbox`es to tell the list if they are checked or not, and the `my-checkbox-list-status` is a component for displaying a message of how many checkboxes have already been checked, e.g. `"2 out of 3 item(s) have been selected"`.

 ### Testing component that injects values